okyeron/fates/README.md

 Fates can also be used for other Raspberry Pi audio projects including PatchboxOS, Orac, etc.

+NOTE - the norns software has been tested mostly on the Pi 3B+.
+It may not work perfectly on older/slower Pi models (3B, etc.) and may need different configuration.

 ![<fates pcb top>](<hardware/fates1.7_top.png>)

 ## Build and BOM